-All full-time, salaried permanent employees of the state agencies, teachers, and employees of participating political subdivisions are automatically covered by the VRS Group Life Insurance Program upon employment.
+The Group Life Insurance (GLI) Program was established pursuant to §51.1-500 et seq. of the Code of Virginia, as amended, and which provides the authority under which benefit terms are established or may be amended.
+All full-time, salaried permanent employees of the state agencies, teachers, and employees of participating political subdivisions are automatically covered by the VRS GLI Program upon employment.
 This is a cost-sharing multiple-employer plan administered by the Virginia Retirement System (the System), along with pensions and other OPEB plans, for public employer groups in the Commonwealth of Virginia.

-In addition to the Basic Group Life Insurance benefit, members are also eligible to elect additional coverage for themselves as well as a spouse or dependent children through the Optional Group Life Insurance Program.
+In addition to the Basic GLI benefit, members are also eligible to elect additional coverage for themselves as well as a spouse or dependent children through the Optional GLI Program.
 For members who elect the optional group life insurance coverage, the insurer bills employers directly for the premiums.
 Employers deduct these premiums from members' paychecks and pay the premiums to the insurer.
-Since this is a separate and fully insured program, it is not included as part of the Group Life Insurance Program OPEB.
+Since this is a separate and fully insured program, it is not included as part of the GLI Program OPEB.

-The specific information for Group Life Insurance Program OPEB, including eligibility, coverage and benefits is set out in the table below:
+The specific information for GLI Program OPEB, including eligibility, coverage and benefits is described below: